MoseleyBioinformaticsLab/nmrstarlib/README.rst

 ==========

-The :mod:`nmrstarlib` package is a Python library that facilitates reading and writing NMR-STAR formatted files used by the Biological Magnetic Resonance Bank (BMRB_) for archival of Nuclear Magnetic Resonance (NMR) data.
+The :mod:`nmrstarlib` package is a Python library that facilitates reading and writing NMR-STAR formatted files used by the Biological Magnetic Resonance Data Bank (BMRB_) for archival of Nuclear Magnetic Resonance (NMR) data.

 The :mod:`nmrstarlib` package provides facilities to convert NMR-STAR formatted files into